Virginia Tech® home

 SpaceDrones Lab

-SpaceDrones Lab is a collaborative laboratory that enables multidisciplinary research for small satellites and autonomous space applications.
+SpaceDrones Lab is a collaborative laboratory that supports multidisciplinary research on small satellites and autonomous space applications.

-Its researchers leverage cutting edge technology to provide a combined hardware and software testbed facility and spacecraft simulator to be used by investigators across multiple engineering disciplines including but not limited to electrical, aerospace, ocean, mechanical, and many others.
+Researchers in the lab utilize cutting-edge technology to provide a comprehensive hardware and software testbed facility, as well as a spacecraft simulator.
+These resources are utilized by investigators across multiple engineering disciplines, including, but not limited to, electrical, aerospace, ocean, and mechanical engineering.

 The SpaceDrones Laboratory was established in the summer of 2018.
-Starting as an internship project from Space@VT, Virginia Tech students led by Gustavo Gargioni and Marco Peterson.
-They put together the first version of the spacecraft simulator that we call today SpaceDrones version 1.
-This version is still used for several graduate research, including masters’ theses and Ph.D. dissertations.
+It originated as an internship project under Space@VT, led by Virginia Tech students Gustavo Gargioni and Marco Peterson.
+The students developed the first version of the spacecraft simulator, now known as SpaceDrones Version 1.
+This version remains in use today for various graduate-level research projects, including master’s theses and doctoral dissertations.

-The Autonomous Multi-vehicle Cooperative System (AMCOS) project is a research-focused program to develop methods and algorithms that enable cooperation within a team of agents with limited computational power and communication bandwidth.
-Given the fact that underwater unmanned vehicles are costly and difficult to use for rapid prototyping due to the high resource requirements – costs, programming, transportation, deployment, on-site staff (dive and command crew), etc. – system development was done on a surrogate platform with many similarities to UUVs.
-For the AMCOS program, lighter-than-air (LTA) vehicles were used to demonstrate the system's capabilities in the semi-annual Defend the Republic (DtR) competition.
+The Autonomous Multi-vehicle Cooperative System (AMCOS) project focuses on developing methods and algorithms that enable collaboration within a team of agents operating with limited computational resources and communication bandwidth.
+Because underwater unmanned vehicles (UUVs) are costly and complex to prototype, requiring significant resources for programming, transportation, deployment, and staffing, the team uses surrogate platforms.
+For this project, lighter-than-air (LTA) vehicles served as proxies to demonstrate system capabilities during the semi-annual Defend the Republic (DtR) competition.

 CCI BattleDrones Competition – 2023